sonicepk/Arista-Ansible/README.md

 Creating my own version just to have a snap shot as of the 12/6/2019

-Original Docker Image
+##Original Docker Image
 https://hub.docker.com/r/aristanetworks/ansible/Dockerfile

-To run an ansible playbook using this image use: docker run -it --rm -v $PWD:/home/prod aristanetworks/ansible ansible-playbook yourplaybook.yaml -i hosts -l some_device -f 70
+**To run an ansible playbook using this image use** docker run -it --rm -v $PWD:/home/prod aristanetworks/ansible ansible-playbook yourplaybook.yaml -i hosts -l some_device -f 70

-Help:
+**Help:**
 docker run -it --rm -v $PWD:/home/prod aristanetworks/ansible /usr/bin/dumb-init --help

 dumb-init v1.2.0
 Usage: /usr/bin/dumb-init [option] command [[arg] ...]

- dumb-init is a simple process supervisor that forwards signals to children.
+'dumb-init is a simple process supervisor that forwards signals to children.
 It is designed to run as PID1 in minimal container environments.

 Optional arguments:
    -c, --single-child   Run in single-child mode.
                         In this mode, signals are only proxied to the direct child and not any of its descendants.